blacklightpy/vaultofknowledge/Shaiva vs Vaishnava.md

 > a] Shloka 25.1 above contains Shloka 1.43.1 of Rg Veda
 > b] This is a Vaishnava Upanishad, but glorifies Naaraayana and Rudra

+**5. Shiva Sankalpa Sooktha from Shaiva Upanishad:**

+A 37 verse version from the Puraanas is here: https://www.sanatangroup.org/shiv-sankalpa-upanishad/6905/
 # Vishnu Affirming

 They use verses from Padma Purana and so on.